The safety of our team, customers and communities is paramount

 - All trucks are wiped down inside and outside before and after every move.
 This includes door handles, steering wheels, dashboards, seatbelts, dollies, hand tools.

-- Commercial handwashing stations have been placed at all Meathead Movers branches, where employees are required to wash hands before entering a Meathead vehicle, a Meathead building, as well as before and after all moves.
+- Hand sanitation stations have been placed at all Meathead Movers branches, where employees are required to sanitize hands before entering a Meathead vehicle, a Meathead building, as well as before and after all moves.

 - All surfaces and commonly handled components are wiped down at least twice daily.
 This includes door handles, desks, drawers, phones, light switches, keyboards/mice, toilets, faucets and countertops.